 This involves using a lure (usually food) to move the animal into a position that would be difficult to capture, such as a "sit pretty," or jumping through a hoop.
 The idea is to lure the animal into position, click when they get there, then deliver the treat.
-The challenge with this method is that fading the lure can be tricky, and luring can remove a lot of the initiative that you see using techniques like capturing and shaping, which relies on the learner to do some of the mental legwork.
+The trainer then systematically fades the lure as quickly as possible, in favor of a different cue.
+The challenge with this method is that fading the lure can be tricky, and luring can mitigate the initiative that you see using techniques like capturing and shaping, which relies on the learner to do some of the mental legwork.
+But done correctly it is a great way to teach non-intuitive behaviors!